ikristina/qr_gopher/README.md

 A command-line tool to generate QR codes with a gopher mascot overlay, written in Go using [Bubble Tea](https://github.com/charmbracelet/bubbletea) for interactive input.

-The app collects user information, generates a QR code as a PNG, and optionally prints an ASCII version in the terminal.
+The app collects user information and generates a QR code as a PNG.

 ---